 (D) International transfer of Personal Data

-Where we transfer your Personal Data to other countries outside the European Economic Area, we do so on the basis of Joint Controllership Agreement.
-You may request a copy of our Agreement usingthe contact details provided in Section (M) below.
+When we transfer your Personal Data to other countries outside the European Economic Area, we do so on the basis of Joint Controllership Agreement.
+You may request a copy of our Agreement using the contact details provided in Section (M) below.

 (E) Data Security

-You are responsible for the ensuring that any Personal Data that you send to us are sent securely.
+You are responsible for ensuring that any Personal Data that you send to us is sent securely.

 (F) Data Accuracy